nickwerline/ProxyDecks/README.md

 ### Method 2 (no python installed)

-Navigate to the top level ProxyDecks folder
+Navigate to the top level ProxyDecks folder in a command prompt.

 Run `.\proxy\proxy.exe`